Baicheng Ordnance Test Center of China: Foundation

+Early History

 In March 1959, Han Zhenji (韩振纪) was appointed director of the PLA General Logistics Department's Ordnance Department.
-Following this, the Baicheng Range was transferred to the control of that department, which then took over its daily operations.
-The General Staff Department of the PLA was responsible for arranging the testing of weapons by all military branches and the deputy chiefs of staff in charge of this work were Zhang Aiping and Peng Shaohui.
+The department took over the daily operations of Baicheng Range.
+The General Staff Department of the PLA was responsible for arranging the testing of weapons by all military branches.
+The deputy chiefs of staff in charge of this work were Zhang Aiping and Peng Shaohui.
 A decision was made by Han Zenji and the General Staff Department that the Baicheng range should report to the General Logistics Department Party Committee in order to strengthen the range's testing capabilities and comprehensive utilization.

 After research by a team of experts from the General Logistics Department, a plan was put forward to extend the main target road so that the range could meet the requirements of anti-aircraft weapons and other long-range weapons testing.
 The plan was implemented after approval by the State Council and the CMC.
-The expansion was completed in 1960, during the period of time known as the Great Leap Forward, increasing the range's total area to 1,795 square kilometers.
+The expansion was completed in 1960, during the period known as the Great Leap Forward, increasing the range's total area to 1,795 square kilometers.

 At the beginning of 1960, the national defense industry began large-scale construction of the Third Front, and the CMC decided to build a new weapons testing ground in northwest China.
-Han Zhenji sent specialists to study the decision of the CMC and participate in site selection.
-After argumentation, Zhou Enlai approved the construction of the second test site, which was subordinate to the Baicheng base in terms of establishment.
-This became the China Huayin Weapons Testing Center (中国华阴兵器试验中心).
+Zhenji sent specialists to study the decision of the CMC and participate in site selection.
+After argumentation, Enlai approved the construction of the second test site, which was subordinate to the Baicheng base in terms of establishment.
+This became the China Huayin Weapons Testing Center.